 Medicare PPOs--there are some but they are fewer and farther between.
 These are part of the Medicare Advantage series of plans.
 And most of the time, like commercial PPOs, you can count on more out of pocket expenses, even if you stay 'in network,' that's just the nature of the beast.

 Part D drug plans (PDPs)--If you have a Medicare Advantage plan (HMO or PPO) you usually do NOT need a drug plan, it's included in the plan.
 In fact if you try to enroll in one, it will kick you out of your Medicare Advantage plan.
 You will need a PDP if you have a Medicare Supplement because those do not cover drugs.
-There are about 25 PDPs in California, and which ones will fit your needs best depends on your medications and your preferred pharmacy.
+This year there are still about 25 PDPs in California, and which ones will fit your needs best depends on your medications and your preferred pharmacy.
 It's definitely case by case.

 Bottom line--work with an independent agent.
 There is no cost to you with an independent agent.
 In order to make recommendations, we do the work of checking out who your doctors are contacted with, which plans will cover your medications best, at least that's what I do and my agent peers as well.
 You can do it all on your own, call each carrier, try to decipher all the information and pick a plan.
 And while the carrier reps are nice people for the most part, they will all try to call you back to follow up.
 Aetna, Anthem, Blue Shield, Silver Script, Health Net, AARP/United Healthcare, Humana and SCAN--all will call you back.
 Work with an agent you like and trust, and just have one person calling you back rather than several.
 After all, you have better things to do with your time!